 If you want to go even further, consider this.
 Flights to Europe are always overnight going.
 You could work all day Wednesday, hop on a plane to England that night, and be there Thursday morning.
 Flights back from Europe are still in the morning, and you will be back in the afternoon on your return day.

-Snowmobiling in Montana, where we only used four days of paid time off for a seven-night trip because we went over Presidents Day week.
+In Montana, snowmobiling only used four days of paid time off for a seven-night trip because we went over Presidents Day week.
 A free trip for us!
 Free flights on Southwest, and we used our timeshare for accommodations.